dotnet/csharplang/proposals/checked-user-defined-operators.md

 *  If `U0` contains at least one operator in checked form, all operators in regular form are removed from the set.
 *  Find the set of applicable user-defined and lifted conversion operators, `U`.
 This set consists of operators from `U0`, and the user-defined and lifted implicit conversion operators declared by the classes or structs in `D` that convert from a type encompassing or encompassed by `S` to a type encompassing or encompassed by `T`.
 If `U` is empty, the conversion is undefined and a compile-time error occurs.

-The https://github.com/dotnet/csharplang/blob/main/spec/expressions.md#the-checked-and-unchecked-operators section will be adjusted to reflect the effect that the checked/unchecked context has on processing of user-defined explicit conversions.
+The Checked and unchecked operators [§11.7.18](https://github.com/dotnet/csharpstandard/blob/draft-v6/standard/expressions.md#11718-the-checked-and-unchecked-operators) section will be adjusted to reflect the effect that the checked/unchecked context has on processing of user-defined explicit conversions.

 ### Implementing operators